Golden Handcuffs: When Your Salary Is a Cage

 For women considering a change — whether leaving a firm, stepping back from a role, or reimagining what’s next — the decision is rarely just professional.
 It’s deeply psychological, touching on identity, worth, and the complex grief of career transitions.

-In Sarah’s case, the spreadsheet becomes a ritual of control, a way to manage the unbearable uncertainty of change.
+In Rina’s case, the spreadsheet becomes a ritual of control, a way to manage the unbearable uncertainty of change.
 But the repeated calculations also reinforce the cage, because the numbers always point back to “not yet.”
 Her body carries the cost of this fight: stress hormone surges disrupt hair follicles, sleep, digestion, and mood.
 Her nervous system is stuck in a state of chronic activation, a hallmark of trauma’s imprint on the brain.

 Recognizing golden handcuffs means acknowledging this both/and reality.
 It’s both the allure and the trap, the external success and the internal fracture.
 And it’s not a failure of willpower or ambition; it’s a deeply human response to conflicting survival signals.
 When we hold space for this complexity, we can start to unravel the threads of the cage—not by brute force, but with curiosity, compassion, and strategic nervous system regulation.